-- 1. Combat human trafficking associated with the alcoholic beverage industry. - 2.
-Grant, refuse, suspend, or cancel permits and licenses in all phases of the alcoholic beverage industry. - 3.
+- 1. Protect the public safety by educating license and permit holders and investigating alleged public safety offenses in licensed locations. - 2.
+Grant, deny, suspend, or cancel licenses and permits in all phases of the alcoholic beverage industry. - 3.
 Supervise, inspect and regulate the manufacturing, importation, exportation, transportation, sale, storage, distribution and possession of alcoholic beverages. - 4.
 Assess and collect fees and taxes. - 5.
 Investigate potential violations of the Code and assist in the prosecution of violators. - 6.
 Seize illicit beverages. - 7.
-Adopt standards of quality and approve labels and the size of containers for all alcoholic beverages sold in Texas. - 8.
+Adopt standards of quality and register alcoholic beverages to be sold in Texas. - 8.
 Pass rules to assist TABC in all the aforementioned actions.

+Organizational Structure

-Organizational Structure The policymaking body of TABC is a five-member governing board appointed by the Governor with the advice and consent of the Senate.
+The policymaking body of TABC is a five-member governing board appointed by the Governor with the advice and consent of the Senate.
 Commissioners hold office for staggered terms of six years, with the term of one or two members expiring every two years.
 Each member must be a Texas resident and must have resided in the state for at least five years preceding the appointment.
 Commissioners serve without salary.

 The commission consists of Chairman Kevin J. Lilly of Houston, the Honorable Jason Boatright of Dallas, Commissioner Deborah Gray Marino of San Antonio, Commissioner Jason S. Adkins of El Paso, and Commissioner Hasan K. Mack of Austin.

-An Executive Director, appointed by the five-member governing board, directs the daily operations of TABC in a line item exempt position.
-The board appointed A. Bentley Nettles as Executive Director on Aug.
-2, 2017.
-The board also appointed Clark Smith to serve as General Counsel.
+An Executive Director, appointed by the five-member governing board, directs the daily operations of TABC in a line-item exempt position.
+A. Bentley Nettles retired as Executive Director in FY 2022.
+The commission posted the position in May and hopes to fill the position by the end of the fiscal year.
+As part of his role as Deputy Executive Director and Chief of Staff, Matthew Chaplin has assumed the duties of the Executive Director until the position is filled.
 The Executive Director is responsible for employing staff to ensure that the policies established by the commission and the laws enacted by the legislature are implemented in an efficient and cost-effective manner.